 2.1 Site Location and Historical Background

 The Facility Site property is located in an industrial park at 1007 16th SW Lane, in Ocala, Florida (Marion County).
 The subject property was originally developed in 1978 with a single warehouse building and was owned / occupied by Nation Distributors a distributor of alcoholic beverages, until the mid-1980s.
-From the mid to late 1980s, Handling Systems Engineering, Inc. a conveyor systems wholesaler, occupied the property.
+From the mid to late 1980s, Handling Systems Engineering, Inc. a conveyor systems wholesaler occupied the property.
 Following the departure of Handling Systems Engineering, the property remained vacant until 1991.
 In 1991 an addition to the original structure was constructed at the northern portion of the original structure.
 The property was occupied by Van-Mor Enterprises, a motor vehicle wholesaler and builder, from 1999 until 2007.
 The current office area, located at the south end of the structure, was added in 2004.
 Mr. Todd Warriner purchased the property in 2007.
 The building and property remained vacant except for intermittent use as a gymnasium for a volleyball league from 2007 until purchased by Lighting Resources, LLC in December, 2010.

 The Site location is presented on a USGS topographic quadrangle map and an aerial photo map on Figures 1 and 2, respectively, on the following pages.